What is a Pit Latrine

 With slight modifications in design and with little or no intervention, typical pit latrines will be improved to be healthy.
 There are many types of pit latrines.
 When excrement fall directly into a pit beneath the user, it’s referred to as a direct pit latrine.
 When excreta goes through pipe or a channel to a pit a couple of meters away, it is called an offset pit latrine.
 It may be called a partly offset pit latrine when part of the pit is under the shelter and part is outside, where a removable cover allows the contents to be taken out.
 The most appropriate type of pit latrine depends on the local situation, particularly on the type of materials used for anal cleansing including the level of the groundwater and the traditions and the choice of the users.

-Advantages and disadvantages of pit latrines are discussed below.
+The advantages and disadvantages of pit latrines are discussed below.

 Advantages of Pit Latrine

 The advantages of pit latrines include the followings:

 - structurally safe and therefore free from the risk of children falling into it and thus less frightening for children;

 - offers a better solution than open defecation and unhygienic hanging latrines.

 Disadvantages of Pit Latrine

 - flies lay their eggs in faeces within poorly built latrines.
 An increase in the fly population increases the spread of diseases caused by the faecal pathogens they carry;